freifunk-berlin/bbb-configs/DEVELOPER.md

 `locations/` holds all the location specific configuration.
 To create a new location add a new file named  `$LOCATIONNAME.yml`.
 The name should only contain `a-z`, `0-9` and `-`.

 As this format is new there are still some old locationdata you can find at `groups_vars/` and `host_vars/`.
-These old configurations work the same way exept being spilt into different files.
+These old configurations work the same way except being spilt into different files.
 For new locations only use `locations/`.

 There are default values defined in `group_vars/all/`.
 You can override the variables by redefining them in the `$LOCATIONNAME.yml`.